Siriustjq/algorithm/README.md

 # algorithm
-This sections is just for study and review.
+This section is just for study and review.